tfmFerreira/Databank/docs/src/miscsrc/unittesting.rst

 ----------------

-Test function requiring ``Simulation.1`` and ``Simulation.2`` path plugged in as :var:`fairmd.lipids.FMDL_SIMU_PATH` must be groupped in different test_* files.
+Test function requiring ``Simulation.1`` and ``Simulation.2`` path plugged in as :py:data:`fairmd.lipids.FMDL_SIMU_PATH` must be groupped in different test_* files.
 Enviromental variable selection is performed in ``conftest.py::header_module_scope`` fixture at the test-module level.